 Children tend to love family rituals, even if they don’t admit it.
 Rituals provide a sense of security and can be soothing.
 A family ritual is anything your family does together deliberately.
 The routine of whatever you do is what counts.
 It can be anything.
 Just make sure you do it consistently.

 Rituals are emotionally enriching.
 It is never too late to start a ritual.

 Some children may resist being involved in such rituals.
-But if rituals are presented in a non-controlling manner, and you manage your expectations, all family members will ‘get on board’ much more readily than you thought.
+But if routines are presented in a non-controlling manner, and you manage your expectations, all family members will ‘get on board’ much more readily than you thought.

 Sometimes the ritual comes from having another culture in your life

 We have often celebrated Halloween over the top!
 In Duri, Indonesia the expat engineers took over one of the houses on camp and made a truly ‘scary house’ for all of us to experience.
 I am not sure who had more fun the adults making the house or the kids going through it.